Skip to main content

 1 mentions Positive Neutral Negative

-• “I've played quite a few titles from Astronomic Games and haven't had issues with any of them whatsoever, but this game had some glitches, random crashes, and freezing that occurred regularly.
-Not to mention the occasional lag, which is weird because this is an RPG Maker title and they aren't particularly taxing on your hardware.”
+• “I've played quite a few titles from Astronomic Games and haven't had issues with any of them whatsoever, but this game had some glitches, random crashes, and freezing which occurred to me on a regular basis, not to mention the occasional lagging, which is weird because this is an RPG Maker title and they aren't particularly taxing on your hardware.”

 • grinding